 How do I register to vote?

-If you miss this deadline, you can also register to vote in-person at a county elections office, neighborhood polling place or community vote center.
+The deadline to register to vote online or by mail is February 18.
+(If you miss this deadline, you can also register to vote in-person at a county elections office, neighborhood polling place or community vote center.)

 How do I vote?